AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Related Work

-While recent efforts have aimed for versatility, exemplified by frameworks like Unicorn~\cite{unicorn} and standardization initiatives (MPEG \cite{pcc_ctc,pcc_tmapv1}, AVS, JPEG \cite{guarda2025jpeg} AI-PCC), their underlying methodologies remain constrained by category-specific architectures and dedicated training datasets.
-A prime example is Unicorn-U, which, despite its goal of unification, reveals two critical flaws.
-First, it employs a non-unified, hybrid architecture where distinct feature extractors (e.g., attention and convolution) are manually prescribed for different sample types, compromising its practical utility.
-Second, and more fundamentally, its performance is confined to the data distributions seen during training, exhibiting a sharp collapse when encountering out-of-distribution (OOD) data types.
+\paragraph{The Generalization Problem.} Despite recent efforts toward versatility from frameworks like Unicorn~\cite{unicorn} and standardization bodies (MPEG~\cite{pcc_ctc,pcc_tmapv1}, AVS, JPEG~\cite{guarda2025jpeg} AI-PCC), a critical generalization problem persists.
+Unicorn-U \cite{unicorn} serves as a prime example, exhibiting two critical flaws: it relies on a non-unified, hybrid architecture (e.g., attention and convolution) that compromises practical utility, and its performance collapses on out-of-distribution (OOD) data.
 This dependency on curated training data is untenable for the vast and varied landscape of real-world point clouds.
 Dedicated training data is often unavailable for many critical types, such as medical scans, 3D Gaussian Splats, or point clouds generated by networks like Dust3R~\cite{wang2024dust3r} and VGGT~\cite{wang2025vggt}.
-Consequently, the compression efficiency of existing methods degrades drastically on such data.
-This performance collapse reveals a critical, yet largely unaddressed, challenge in the current research landscape: \textit{\textbf{the true generalization capability of point cloud compression networks.}}
+Consequently, the compression efficiency of existing methods degrades drastically on such OOD data.
+This performance collapse reveals a critical, yet largely unaddressed, challenge in the current research landscape: \textit{\textbf{achieving true generalization capability in point cloud compression networks.}}